 11. Missing Comma with a Nonrestrictive Element

-A nonrestrictive element gives information not essential to the basic meaning of the sentence.
+A nonrestrictive phrase or clause provides additional information that is not essential to the basic meaning of the sentence.
 Use commas to set off a nonrestrictive element.

 12. Unnecessary Shift in Verb Tense

 Verbs that shift from one tense to another with no clear reason can confuse readers.